AppFair/appfair.github.io/index.md

 Clicking the `details` link will show a live log of the `Integration-Release` process for the base `/App.git` repository.
 If `I-R` fails, you can reference these action logs to see the error that may have occurred.
-Most frequently, failure is a result of either a configuration problem (discussions or issues not being enabled), or a formatting issue (e.g., Info.plist's `CFBundleShortVersionString` version not matching the current release tag), or else simply a build error.
+Most frequently, failure is a result of either a configuration problem (e.g., discussions or issues not being enabled), or a formatting issue (e.g., Info.plist's `CFBundleShortVersionString` version not matching the current release tag), or else simply a build error.

 Errors with the `fairseal` process can be more challenging to debug, because validation will fail if there is *any* difference between the fork's release artifacts and those artifacts that were generated by the trusted fair-ground's validation process.
 The fair-ground system relies on build artifacts being exactly (byte-by-byte) reproducible.